 This is such a complex topic that a research paper can be written on it.
 To summarize it, most websites have mini codes that they place on the site for different purposes – not essentially for tracking you.

 For example, if a website contains share buttons, the buttons are collecting information on what all are you sharing from that website.
 The website owner may or may not know about data being transferred to third parties.
-In some cases, there are codes that keep a watch on what you are doing on the website and when you navigate away, where do you go and how (by clicking a link or by typing a URL in the browser).
+In some cases, there are codes that keep a watch on what you are doing on the website, and when you navigate away, where do you go and how (by clicking a link or by typing a URL in the browser).
 These companies collect data about you and sell it off to different online advertising companies that then use that data to provide you with targeted adverts.
 And since you are looking for similar material, you are more likely to fall for the adverts they present to you.

-The network is huge and present all over the Internet.
+The network is huge and presents all over the Internet.
 In fact, the Internet cannot function properly without these snippets and share buttons.
 If you have a website, you will want to put up share buttons so that people can share your posts easily.
 It is a different matter that these buttons also store data about what all you are sharing.
 As I said earlier, the process is complex and I can’t imagine how it works.
 All I could grasp is that you, as a customer, are an ID.
-All the data pertaining to your usage of Internet is grouped under that ID.
+All the data pertaining to your usage of the Internet is grouped under that ID.
 This data is then sold or used for profits.

 How Much Are You Worth Online?

-I would rephrase the above question as how much does Google and others earn by using your Internet usage data.
+I would rephrase the above question as to how much does Google and others earn by using your Internet usage data.
 There is no definite figure but experts say it can be anything between 7 cents to few dollars per annum.
 The more you use the Internet, the more is your value.
 And in case it sounds like a very small amount, try to imagine how many people use the Internet daily or even monthly.
 Based on that estimate, you can try to calculate how much does Google and others earn by collecting and using your data.